liusir2000/TST2M/README.md

    l.initiateMetData(ts0,ta0)
 ts0 and ta0 should be numpy float array with shape=(l.latGridNum,l.lonGridNum)

-step 5:set backgroud meteorological data field of each step l.setBackgroundMetDataOfEachTime(u,v,td,p,cl,ch,tb,tUpLevel,mlb) meteorological data should be numpy float array with shape=(l.stepNum,l.latGridNum,l.lonGridNum). u,v is the wind u and wind v in 10m, td is the drew point in 2m, p is the sea level pressure, cl is low/middle cloud cover, tb is deep soil temperature, tUpLevel is air block up level temperature, mlb is air block height.
+step 5:set backgroud meteorological data field of each step. l.setBackgroundMetDataOfEachTime(u,v,td,p,cl,ch,tb,tUpLevel,mlb) meteorological data should be numpy float array with shape=(l.stepNum,l.latGridNum,l.lonGridNum). u,v is the wind u and wind v in 10m, td is the drew point in 2m, p is the sea level pressure, cl is low/middle cloud cover, tb is deep soil temperature, tUpLevel is air block up level temperature, mlb is air block height.

-step 6:run model
+step 6:run model.
    l.run()

-5.the input and output of the model
+5.the input and output of the model.
 What the main program should do is setting the parameters, preparing the input data, creating and controlling the model object.
 We should prepare the following parameter: model run time parameters, surface physical parameters, the surface type percent of each grid etc. And we should prepare initiate surface temperature and near surface air temperature fields, and background meteorological data should obey the format that mention in Point 4.
 Here the example is given to show how to prepare the input data and what output data will get from the model.
 Input data：
 1)model run time parameter, which is set in ‘constAndSetting.py’.